 Children's Healthcare of Atlanta is accredited by the Medical Association of Georgia to offer continuing medical education to physicians.

-Children's designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit(s)™.
-Each physician should claim only those credits actually spent in the activity.
+Children's designates this enduring material for a maximum of 0.5 thru 1.0 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Lillian Meacham MD

 Dr. Meacham is a board certified pediatric endocrinologist, Professor of Pediatrics at Emory University and has been medical director of the Cancer Survivor Program of the Aflac Cancer Center since its inception in 2001.
 She and her team provide survivorship care to over 900 patients.
 She is currently the coordinator for the Georgia Pediatric Alliance for Cancer Survivors a collaboration of the all the pediatric oncology long-term follow-up programs in Georgia.
 She has lectured extensively about SurvivorCare throughout Georgia, the United States and abroad.
 Her role in SurvivorLink™ includes assisting in the development of the educational material for healthcare providers and providing lectures to state based healthcare professional organizations like the American Academy of Pediatrics and Academy of Family Physicians.

 The planners and speakers/content providers for this enduring material have declared no affiliation or financial interest: Lillian Meacham, MD; Rebecca Lewis MPH; Brooke Cherven, RN, PhD; Briana Patterson, MD; Swati Elchuri, MD; Thuy Bui, MD; Anthony Cooley, MD; Ashley Izydore Euler, CMP; Stacy Anderson